A view of the monument at the WWII spomenik complex in December Victims Park in Zagreb, Croatia.

-While, this monument does not bear or provide any inscriptions, its surface nonetheless does have a very textured and tactile surface (Slide 1), which almost allows it to speak even in the absence of words.
+While this monument does not bear or provide any inscriptions, its surface nonetheless does have a very textured and tactile surface (Slide 1), which almost allows it to speak even in the absence of words.
 Meanwhile, this surface of the sculpture has been a victim of constant graffiti, as evidenced in Slide 2.
-The municipality seems to be effort into attempting to remove it, but from looking at photos from over time, the monument is repeatedly vandalized, cleaned and then vandalized again.
+The municipality seems to be effort into attempting to remove it, but from looking at photos over time, the monument is repeatedly vandalized, cleaned and then vandalized yet again.

 Photo 5: The base of the December Victims Memorial at Dubrava

-In its most basic nature, the abstract form of the sculpture which designer Dušan Džamonja created here for the December Victims Memorial is meant to represent a collection of the hanged bodies, an obviously reference to the bodies which were suspended along the streets here in the Dubrava neighborhood of Zagreb, Croatia in December of 1943.
+In its most basic nature, the abstract form of the sculpture which designer Dušan Džamonja created here for the December Victims Memorial is meant to represent a collection of the hanged bodies, an obvious reference to the bodies which were suspended along the streets here in the Dubrava neighborhood of Zagreb, Croatia in December of 1943.
 A series of five sunken heads at the top of the sculpture can be easily recognized, while the base of the sculpture rests on sharp points, just as if they were the hanged victims dangling feet desperately searching for leverage from the ground.
 Upon first look, this 'dangling' effect leaves the sculpture looking perplexingly unstable to the point one almost feels it could be toppled with a simple push.
-As a result, the fact the it remains so tenaciously upright and in place serves, in a way, to defy the logic and assumptions of the viewer, leaving them with feelings of nervousness and confusion.
-In actuality, the sculpture is held up by a concealed steel rod anchoring the struture to the ground (Photo 5).
+As a result, the fact that it remains so tenaciously upright and in place serves, in a way, to defy the logic and assumptions of the viewer, leaving them with feelings of nervousness and confusion.
+In actuality, the sculpture is held up by a concealed steel rod anchoring the structure to the ground (Photo 5).

-Meanwhile, using a flexible wire grid inner structure with dense textured concrete applied over top, Džamonja was able to achieve this highly abstract, yet also highly organic, visual form.
+Meanwhile, using a flexible wire grid inner structure with densely textured concrete applied over top, Džamonja was able to achieve this highly abstract, yet also highly organic, visual form.
 This achieves a form which is both familiar but at the same time otherworldly, which elicits a strange sense of unease and horror.
-This combination of strangeness of shape along with the appearance of instability of orientation is what historian Horvatinčić describes as being a 'geometry of fear', where such 'malformed and contorted visions' of the human form can elicit strong and powerful emotions without actually portraying graphic visceral realism.
+This combination of the strangeness of shape along with the appearance of instability of orientation is what historian Horvatinčić describes as being a 'geometry of fear', where such 'malformed and contorted visions' of the human form can elicit strong and powerful emotions without actually portraying graphic visceral realism.
 In a 1987 interview with the Zagreb paper Vecernji List, Džamonja spoke of his symbolic approach in addressing painful topics within the design of this monument at Dubrava, making the following statements (translated here into English):

 "Regarding the topic of suffering, my first monumental realization was in fact my modest memorial contribution to the Dubrava neighborhood of Zagreb, dedicated to the December victims.
 The essence of this endeavor was that I realized that it was impossible to include and communicate the extent of this suffering through the classical approach or through figurative expression.
 It was the liberated form via [abstraction] which made it possible for me, through the sculptural symbols, to express the complexity and depth of the drama during World War II in a more universal way."